montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long After Mediation is Divorce Final in Montana?

-Upon a successful mediation program, the mediator can recommend orders to the court for the final verdict.
-Divorce proceedings are finalized faster if the parties reach a settlement and agree on issues that may arise such as child custody or spousal support.
+After a successful mediation program, mediators typically make recommendations to the court for the final verdict.
+Divorce proceedings may be finalized faster if the parties reach a settlement and agree on issues that may arise such as child custody or spousal support.
 If the mediation program fails to yield a settlement, further dissolution proceedings will commence.

 Are Divorce Records Public in Montana?